anesh-t/SEC-Financial-Data-Modeling-Visualization/README.md

-# 📊 SEC Financial Data Warehouse & Visualization Project
+# 📊 SEC Financial Data Modeling & Visualization
 BY Anesh Thangaraj
 This project demonstrates an end-to-end pipeline for building a scalable, query-optimized financial data warehouse using PostgreSQL on AWS EC2, based on publicly available U.S. SEC filings.
 The system supports multi-table joins, ratio analysis, and visual storytelling through interactive Tableau dashboards.